Why Waiting to Buy Life Insurance Almost Always Costs More Than You Think

 Life insurance is one of those things where timing really matters.
 Waiting might feel like the safe or sensible choice because it defers the cost today, but in reality it increases the total cost you pay over time and exposes you to risk if your health changes.

-Time is money, especially when it comes to life insurance.
+Time is money, especially with life insurance.
 The sooner you act, the more you save.